Suzanne Simard: Science communication

 Suzanne Simard is an advocate of science communication.
-At the University of British Columbia she initiated with colleagues Dr. Julia Dordel and Dr. Maja Krzic the Communication of Science Program TerreWEB, which has been training graduate students to become better communicators of their research since 2011.
+At the University of British Columbia, she initiated with colleagues Dr. Julia Dordel and Dr. Maja Krzic the Communication of Science Program TerreWEB, which has been training graduate students to become better communicators of their research since 2011.
 Simard has appeared in videos intended for general audiences, including three TED talks, the short documentary Do trees communicate?, and the longer documentary films Intelligent Trees (where she appears alongside forester and author Peter Wohlleben) and Fantastic Fungi.
 New Scientist magazine interviewed Simard in 2021.
 Suzanne Simard has published a book where she reviews her discoveries about the life of trees and forests along with autobiographical notes.

 Simard discussed her work and her book Finding the Mother Tree on BBC Radio 4's Woman's Hour in March 2022.

+Critique and response

+Following Simard’s 2016 TED Talk and the publication of Finding the Mother Tree in 2021, her work attracted wider public attention as well as scientific criticism.
+Some scientists have criticized how the results from the studies conducted by Simard on common mycorrhizal networks have been reported to the general public.
+In 2023, three publications from experts in the field claimed that some myths about the “wood-wide web,” such as being widespread, being beneficial for seedlings, or that older trees favor younger trees, had gone beyond the actual field observations at the time of publication.
+The authors also argued that positive citation bias in the literature may have contributed to overstating the evidence for these claims.
+Simard responded to this criticism in a 2025 opinion article.

 Popular culture

-Simard's life and work served as the primary inspiration for Patricia Westerford, a central character in Richard Powers' 2018 Pulitzer Prize winning novel The Overstory, in which Westerford pioneers the controversial idea that trees can communicate with each other, and is ridiculed by fellow scientists before eventually being vindicated.
+Simard's life and work served as the primary inspiration for Patricia Westerford, a central character in Richard Powers' 2018 Pulitzer Prize-winning novel The Overstory, in which Westerford pioneers the controversial idea that trees can communicate with each other, and is ridiculed by fellow scientists before eventually being vindicated.

-Simard's work was referenced in Season 2, Episode 11 of the Apple TV+ series Ted Lasso when Coach Beard says:

-"You know, we used to believe that trees competed with each other for light.
+Simard's work was referenced in Season 2, Episode 11 of the Apple TV+ series Ted Lasso when Coach Beard says: "You know, we used to believe that trees competed with each other for light.
 Suzanne Simard's field work challenged that perception, and we now realize that the forest is a socialist community.
 Trees work in harmony to share the sunlight."

 In 2022 Simard appeared as a panelist in Canada Reads, advocating for Clayton Thomas-Müller's book Life in the City of Dirty Water.